Updated: March 2022

-However, something like the Ferobox 45 W TC reduces this procedure into a single button-press, thanks to the dedicated power/mode button included on the device.
+However, something like the Eleaf iStick Power reduces this procedure into a single long press of the mode button.

-If you’re interested in trying a mod but have been put off by the complexity of them, it’s worth looking for devices like the Ferobox.
-These make ease of use a priority rather than an afterthought.
+If you’re interested in trying a mod but have been put off by the complexity of them, it’s worth looking for devices like the iStick Power or the Innokin Adept, which make ease of use a priority rather than an afterthought.

-Despite their apparent complexity, mods – and e-cigs overall – aren’t too complicated to make and there are a lot of companies trying to cash in with lower-quality offerings.
+Despite their apparent complexity, mods – and vape devices in general – aren’t too complicated to make and there are a lot of companies trying to cash in with lower-quality offerings.